Pine Dunes Forest Preserve

 • State endangered American Bittern and Common Gallinule were present at Pine Dunes

-• SGCN Brown Thrashers, Northern Flickers, Field Sparrows, Red-headed Woodpeckers and Willow Flycatchers were at the Pine Dunes restoration site.
+• SGCN Brown Thrashers, Northern Flickers, Field Sparrows, Red-headed Woodpeckers and Willow Flycatchers were at the Pine Dunes restoration site in 2021.

 • Detected Fathead Minnow and Green Sunfish at the Pine Dunes restoration site stream in 2017 and 2021